 Celebrity, Royal Caribbean : $785 USD (approx. £599) per session

-To apply for a grant please visit the Kidney Care UK website by clicking on the logo below or contact a member of your kidney care team.
+To apply for a grant please visit the Kidney Care UK website by clicking here or contact a member of your kidney care team.

 If the staff in your dialysis unit are unable to help, the Kidney Care UK advocacy officers can be contacted by calling the main Kidney Care UK telephone number: 01420 541424 or emailing email@example.com